mnellemann/hmci/README.md

 ### 2 - InfluxDB and Grafana Installation

 Install InfluxDB (v. **1.8** for best compatibility with Grafana) on an LPAR or VM, which is network accessible by the *HMCi* utility (the default InfluxDB port is 8086).
 You can install Grafana on the same server or any server which are able to connect to the InfluxDB database.
-The Grafana installation needs to be accessible from your browser.
+The Grafana installation needs to be accessible from your browser (default on port 3000).
 The default settings for both InfluxDB and Grafana will work fine as a start.

 - You can download [Grafana ppc64le](https://www.power-devops.com/grafana) and [InfluxDB ppc64le](https://www.power-devops.com/influxdb) packages for most Linux distributions and AIX on the [Power DevOps](https://www.power-devops.com/) site.
 - Binaries for amd64/x86 are available from the [Grafana website](https://grafana.com/grafana/download) and [InfluxDB website](https://portal.influxdata.com/downloads/) and most likely directly from your Linux distributions repositories.